Skip to content

 Frequently Asked Questions

-Which term should I choose?
+Which term to choose?

 15-year if monthly payment fits budget comfortably — interest savings massive.
 30-year if monthly cashflow is tight or you invest aggressively with the savings.
 Most financial experts suggest 15-year when affordable; many homeowners choose 30-year for flexibility despite higher lifetime cost.
 Depends on personal circumstances and preferences.